What Is Work Camping?

-The Undesirable Work Camping scenario
+The Undesirable Work Camping Scenario

-Here are a few of the signs of a campground that you do not want to work in;
+Here are a few of the signs of a campground that you do not want to work in:

-- they will place you and your camper in the worst and smallest of their campsites,
+- They will place you and your camper in the worst and smallest of their campsites.

-- they will contact you regularly, on your days off to "come in and help out for a few hours”
+- They will contact you regularly on your days off to "come in and help out for a few hours."

-- they will treat you badly as if you were “slave labor” rather than real human beings, they will often ask you to perform tasks that are very hard and often unsafe,
+- They will treat you badly as if you were “slave labor” rather than real human beings; they will often ask you to perform tasks that are very hard and often unsafe.

-- they will usually have ongoing problems within the campground that they have no plans to repair,
+- They will usually have ongoing problems within the campground that they have no plans to repair.

-- and they will often even treat their customers poorly.
+- And they will often even treat their customers poorly.

-But, on the good side, if you do get a job in nice campground in a desirable area of the country, you will find that you are usually right in the middle of some fantastic sights along with such popular things as; nature trails, mountains, rivers, seashores and other great places that other people just dream about visiting.
+But, on the good side, if you do get a job in a nice campground in a desirable area of the country, you will find that you are usually right in the middle of some fantastic sights along with such popular things as; nature trails, mountains, rivers, seashores and other great places that other people just dream about visiting.

 Fiesta Key Campground